rustdesk-org/Octernships_Project/README.md

 ### Why participate in an Octernship with RustDesk

 We use Rust + Flutter and cover all platforms.
 [RustDesk](https://github.com/rustdesk/rustdesk) is a 40K+ GitHub Stars project.
+You can learn Rust and Flutter very well here.

 ### Octernship role description